 Favorite Things to Do:

 Tom, duh.
 Zaha Hadid and Oscar Niemeyer are tied for second.
 Their designs are soaring, larger-than-life spaces that so beautifully push what can be built in both scale and design.
-Sure it’s impractical 99% of the time, but they fiercely show what is possible when we think big.
+It’s impractical 99% of the time, but they fiercely show what is possible when we think big.
 And they’ve given thousands of talented craftspeople a challenge that they have so perfectly executed, time and time again.
 I also adore Ray Eames for her pragmatic blend of function and playful-yet-timeless design, and I sure try to emulate her philosophy every day: “What works good is better than what looks good, because what works good lasts.”

 Our second daughter’s middle name is Gray.
 It’s a nod to Eileen Gray, Ray Eames, and — don’t tell Tom — Jean Grey, the X-[wo]man